-Total operating revenues increased \$12.8 million, primarily due to an increase in mortgage interest income of \$12.7 million.
-Mortgage interest income increased due to an increase in mortgage loan originations.
+Total operating revenues increased \$9.9 million, primarily due to an increase in other income of \$15.2 million.
+Other income increased primarily due to an increase in federal grant administration fees.

-Total operating expenses increased \$16.6 million.
-This is primarily due to an increase in bond interest expense.
-Bond interest expense increased due to an increase in bonds payable which is primarily attributable to a rise in mortgage loan production.
+Total operating expenses increased \$4.8 million.
+This is primarily due to an increase in contractual services.
+Contractual services increased primarily due to contractual activity related to the Emergency Rental Assistance (ERA) 1 Program.
+This program was a new program in fiscal year 2021.